-The purpose of this website is to support those suffering from a shy bladder (Paruresis).
-As such, we need to discuss the topic of difficulty starting urination in both men and women which is often a key symptom of this condition.
-However, there may be other causes too – some of which are quite common.
+The purpose of my website is to use my experience to support those suffering from a shy bladder (Paruresis).
+In this feature I want to look at the topic of difficulty starting urination in both men and women which is often a key symptom of this condition.
+However, this symptom alone may not be down to Paruresis, there may be other causes too – some of which are quite common.
 So it’s important you read on.

-As you’ll no doubt know, shy bladder syndrome is an inability to urinate when in the real or imaginary presence of others.
+As we both know, shy bladder syndrome is an inability to urinate when in the real or imaginary presence of others.
 It’s an anxiety disorder … a social phobia if you like.

 The condition affects all sufferers in different ways.
 To some it’s difficult to pee in any public restroom and anywhere where there’s even a remote chance of being disturbed by someone else.
 To others it only affects them intermittently and usually only in the really busy and confined restrooms offering little in the way of privacy.

 Also, however, there’s another difference to be aware of.
-To some the difficulty is just in starting urination.
+For some the difficulty is just in starting urination.
 Once they’ve “started a flow” they can easily continue regardless of what happens or if anyone disturbs them.
 To others they just can’t get started full stop.
-And, if they do, thinks can dry up on hearing footsteps approaching!
+And, if they do, things can very quickly dry up on hearing footsteps approaching!

 So, difficulty starting urinating is a key symptom of paruresis shy bladder.
 However – difficulty starting urination for both men and women may indicate other conditions too.
 It can be caused by a number of medical conditions affecting the bladder, kidneys or prostate.
 Even some medications can cause this side effect too.

-Before we go on we need to advise you again that we are NOT medical professionals and, if you are having difficulty starting urination you need to seek medical advice.
+Before we go on I need to advise you again that I am NOT a medical professional.
+So, if you are having difficulty starting urination you need to seek medical advice.
 Nothing is better than a face to face consultation with your doctor.
 More on that later.

 What Causes Difficulty Starting Urination – Male And Female?